 Provide Concrete Examples

 It’s easier to get someone on board with a budget if they can see exactly what it will look like.
 Take some time to draft a sample budget.
 Bring that with you when you discuss the idea of living on a budget.
 Sometimes people dismiss an idea when they cannot see the details involved.
 Don’t just say “Hey, I think we need to get on a budget.
 We spend way too much money on (insert item here).”
 Instead, approach your spouse with the problem (you two are not in control of your money) AND the solution (the sample budget).
 Think about the way your spouse learns best.
 If they learn well through technology, make the budget on an excel spreadsheet or use EveryDollar.
-If they prefer paper and pencil, download a budget and fill it in yourselves (may I suggest one that I designed?
-Find it HERE).
+Or purchase my Budget Binder Bundle to keep all your finances organized and in one place!

 My son is going through this lovely stage where he throws a tantrum when he doesn’t get his way.
 It’s the best (she says with sarcasm)!
 Don’t be surprised if you have to compromise with your spouse on the monthly budget.
 In fact, EXPECT that you will have to compromise.
 Don’t throw a fit like a child and have an “all or nothing” attitude.
 Instead, go into this conversation prepared to create a solution that works for you and your spouse.